 ALASKA NATIVE CULTURE: Tell us about one of the many ways Alaska Native culture infuses life in Alaska with richness, beauty and ingenuity.
 Word count should be 800-1,000 words.

 PHOTOGRAPHY: Alaska magazine is dedicated to depicting life in Alaska through high-quality images of its people, places and wildlife.
 Color photographs from professional [and semi-professional] freelance photographers are used extensively, and selected according to their creative and technical merits.
 Photographic submissions must be high-resolution digital images that are sharp and properly exposed.

 Low-resolution images can be sent for first-round consideration, but they must be copies of high-resolution raw images.
 Slides, transparencies and prints will not be accepted.
 Also, no digital composites.
 Historical black-and-white prints for which negatives are not available can be submitted in any size.

 Alaska magazine assumes no responsibility for unsolicited photographs.

 Other Important Notes: We only want to use original, previously unpublished articles and photos; please let us know if you have submitted the idea or article for consideration to any other publication, or if you plan to do so.

 We pay on publication and reserve the rights to use editorial content on our website and for other purposes without additional compensation.
 (More details are outlined in our contracts).
 Plan on revising and rewriting sections of the story before final acceptance.
-Our pay rate is between $200 and $700, based on the word count of the published version, with additional pay for use of any photos by the author.
-A total maximum payment of up to $1,500 goes to writers/photographers who submit both for publication and are accepted.

 Again, thank you for your interest.
 We look forward to seeing your submission.